 - In a large bowl, sift the dry ingredients together (including the sugar).
 Give it a whisk.

-- In another bowl, whisk together the wet ingredients until combined.
+- In another bowl, whisk together the wet ingredients including the butter until combined.
 (The batter may be clumpy!
 Do not worry!)

 - Add the wet ingredients to the dry ingredients.
 Mix until combined.